 Stephen qualified as a solicitor in 1986 and also holds the qualification of Notary Public.

 He specialises in wills, probate and trust work along with powers of attorney and deputyships.
 Stephen has been carrying out this type of work for over 21 years.
 He has advised all types of clients from those wanting simple wills or the administration of a small estate, to complex wills for tax planning for high net worth clients or with multi-million pound estates and intricate property and business affairs to deal with.

 Inheritance tax and trusts form a large part of Stephen’s work and his clients appreciate his straight-forward, clear and professional advice.

-Diane qualified as a solicitor in 1985 and specialises in estate and succession planning, trusts and care home fee planning.
-Diane is a member of the Society of Trust and Estate Practitioners (STEP).
+Kelly qualified as a solicitor in 2015 and specialises in estate and succession planning, trusts and care home fee planning.
+Kelly has recently completed her masters degree in law and has enrolled as a member of the Society of Trust & Estate Planning (STEP).